devlooped/dotnet-evergreen/readme.md

 * Automatically exits if the tool also runs to completion
 * Forwards exit code from the tool
 * Restarts tool as needed to apply updates
+* Optionally stops all other tool running processes (for the same package id) before applying updates (`-f` option, to avoid errors when updating a running tool).
 * Passes all tool options verbatim (except for `evergreen` options, specified *before* the tool argument)
 * Automatically discovers tool *command* when it doesn't match the tool *package id* (i.e. [dotnet-eventgrid](https://www.nuget.org/packages/dotnet-eventgrid) > `eventgrid`).